Mick Jagger: 1960s

 No, I don't really.
 I do feel that I behaved in a very childish way, but we were very young, and in some ways we picked on him.
 But, unfortunately, he made himself a target for it; he was very, very jealous, very difficult, very manipulative, and if you do that in this kind of a group of people you get back as good as you give, to be honest.
 I wasn't understanding enough about his drug addiction.
 No one seemed to know much about drug addiction.
 Things like LSD were all new.
 No one knew the harm.
 People thought cocaine was good for you.

-On 5 July 1969, two days after Jones's death, the Rolling Stones played a previously scheduled concert at Hyde Park, attended by 250,000 people, dedicating it as a tribute to Jones.
-It was their first concert with new guitarist, Mick Taylor, who replaced Jones.
-At the beginning of the Hyde Park concert, Jagger read an excerpt from Percy Bysshe Shelley's poem "Adonaïs", an elegy written on the death of John Keats, after which thousands of butterflies were released in Jones's memory.
+On 5 July 1969, the Rolling Stones played a previously scheduled concert at Hyde Park, attended by 250,000 people, and dedicated it to Jones.
+It was their first concert with guitarist Mick Taylor, who replaced Jones.
+At the beginning of the concert, Jagger read an excerpt from Percy Bysshe Shelley's poem "Adonaïs", an elegy written on the death of John Keats, after which thousands of butterflies were released in Jones's memory.
 The band began the concert with "I'm Yours and I'm Hers", a song by Johnny Winter.
-During the concert, they band played three new songs from two forthcoming albums, "Midnight Rambler" and "Love in Vain", from Let It Bleed, released in December 1969, and "Loving Cup", which appeared on Exile on Main St., released May 1972.
+During the concert, they played three new songs from two forthcoming albums, "Midnight Rambler" and "Love in Vain", from Let It Bleed, released in December 1969, and "Loving Cup", which appeared on Exile on Main St., released in May 1972.
 They also played "Honky Tonk Women", released as a single the previous day.

 On 6 December 1969, the Stones performed at the Altamont Free Concert music festival, in which Meredith Hunter was stabbed to death by a member of the Hells Angels Motorcycle Club after drawing a revolver and approaching the stage, which was seen as a threat to the band.
-Accounts of Hunter's reasoning for drawing the revolver were mixed.
+Accounts of Hunter's reason for drawing the revolver varied.
 According to The Guardian music editor Ben Beaumont-Thomas, Hunter's death and the overall mood of festival goers "has become symbolic for the corruption of 1960s hippy idealism".
-Jagger later recalled to Robert Greenfield that he was "scared shitless" that, according to Rolling Stone, "he might be attacked on stage" by Hells Angels members who "felt they had been unfairly blamed for the disaster that left a Stones fan dead".
+Jagger later told Robert Greenfield that he had been "scared shitless" that he "might be attacked on stage" by Hells Angels members who "felt they had been unfairly blamed for the disaster that left a Stones fan dead".